kushvahasumit/DS-Aj.ava/README.md

 - [Arrays](arrays)
 - [Strings](string)

-Feel free to explore the folders to find solutions for specific topics.
+Feel free to explore the folders to find solutions for specific topics like array, string.